 Each student will be required to register and use PsychPortal which accompanies the course text book.
 PsychPortal is an all-digital learning platform for students in higher education.
 This program is designed for students to connect with the course material through engaging, interactive content for more effective learning.
 You will be assigned various activities throughout the semester.
 Each graded activity will have a due date.
 Once the deadline has passed, you will not be able to earn points for that assignment.
-You are responsible for logging into the following your online class section and completing the provided assignments.
+You are responsible for logging into our online class section and completing the provided assignments located in the ASSIGNMENT CENTER.